 Remit and purpose

-The NICW's remit is to assess the economic and environmental infrastructure needs of Wales over 5 – 30 years, including:
+The National Infrastructure Commission for Wales (NICW) is a non-statutory, advisory panel.
+Its remit is to assess the economic and environmental infrastructure needs of Wales over the next 5 – 80 years.

 The NICW must conduct itself in line with the principles and goals of the Well-Being of Future Generations (Wales) Act 2015.
 This includes the:

 - Sustainable Development Principle.

 The NICW must take account of Welsh Ministers’ duties under the Environment (Wales) Act 2016; including the sustainable management of natural resources (SMNR) and the section 6 Biodiversity and Resilience of Ecosystems Duty.